matestack/matestack-docs/app/markdown/guides/create_a_dynamic_spa.md

 end
 ```

-Note: the page class name has to match the your folder structure and file name
+Note: The page class name has to match the folder structure and file name

 ## 2. Setup a basemate app
 Now we have to add a basemate app.
-An basemate app simply defines a layout and
+A basemate app simply defines a layout and
-wraps multiple pages with it:
+wraps multiple pages within itself:

 app/basemate/apps/website.rb